 There’s a clear difference between a hard and energetic worker who is driven to achieve a goal and a workaholic.
 Workaholism has an unhappy quality and comes at the cost of other important areas of your life- family, relationships, and intellectual capacity.

 Work addiction is an indication of more deep-seated issues.
 It acts as an escape route form dealing with other pressing affairs of your life.
 Work addiction is less about finding work irresistible and more about the need to escape from real-world problems and dissociate from underlying issues and emotional struggles.

 Workaholics bury themselves with work to keep themselves distracted and avoid the uncomfortable reality.

 1. Having an irregular sleep schedule

 Workaholics neglect their sleep.
 And while it makes them feel more productive by putting off sleep for work, it actually hampers their performance.
-Sleeping less has been linked to drop in productivity, difficulty concentrating, poor judgment and obesity.
+Sleeping less has been linked to dropping in productivity, difficulty concentrating, poor judgment, and obesity.
 So establishing a healthy sleep routine is essential for being more efficient at work.
 Here are some steps to do that:

 - Aim for 7-9 hours of uninterrupted sleep,